NoCapCbas/portfolio/site/src/content/projects/project-2.md

 - Learned how to use Python to implement the chatbot.
 - Learned how to load a model in ollama.
 - Learned how to load data in ollama.
+- LLM models use ALOT of memory and cpu.

 ## Future Development